OTA RESEARCH AND EDUCATION FUND

 - Over 77.5 Million Dollars of additional grant awards to studies that began as OTA funded research studies

 GLOBAL OUTREACH/HUMANITARIAN EFFORTS

-Global Outreach has been identified as a key initiative of the OTA’s Strategic Plan.
-OTA is addressing this issue because there is a huge global burden of trauma care and the World Health Organization reports that more than 90% of global deaths from injuries occur in low- and middle-income countries.
-In support of this strategic mission, the OTA Global Outreach Task Force and the Humanitarian Committee have many important initiatives planned for the coming year including humanitarian scholarships for international scholars, OTA membership for Low and Middle income countries orthopaedic trauma surgeons, and OTA online and resources for LMIC institutions/hospitals.
-Please support this important 100% of your donation goes directly to Global Outreach supporting humanitarian efforts.
+Global Outreach has been identified as a key strategic initiative of the OTA There is a huge global burden of trauma care and the World Health Organization reports that more than 90% of global deaths from injuries occur in low-and middle-income countries (LMIC).
+Upcoming OTA initiatives include LMIC scholarships access to OTA online resources, and international resident courses.
+100% of your donation goes directly to Global Outreach supporting humanitarian efforts.